xrdt/xrdt.github.io/_posts/2020-09-14-september-wk-2.md

 Google paper](http://infolab.stanford.edu/~backrub/google.html).
   * What's hilarious about this paper is "Appendix A: Advertising and Mixed Motives".
+  > \[W\]e expect that advertising funded search engines will be inherently biased towards the advertisers and away from the needs of the consumers.
+  > In general, it could be argued from the consumer point of view that the better the search engine is, the fewer advertisements will be needed for the consumer to find what they want.
+  > \[W\]e believe the issue of advertising causes enough mixed incentives that it is crucial to have a competitive search engine that is transparent and in the academic realm.

 [2019 Social Capital Annual Letter](https://www.socialcapital.com/annual-letters/2019)